idaholab/moose/modules/reactor/doc/content/source/meshgenerators/FlexiblePatternGenerator.md

 ## Patterning

 Within the interior region defined by [!param](/Mesh/FlexiblePatternGenerator/boundary_mesh), `FlexiblePatternGenerator` can place single or multiple patterns of input unit meshes provided by [!param](/Mesh/FlexiblePatternGenerator/inputs).
 Supporting patterning mode includes hexagonal, rectangular, and circular geometry.
 In addition, free-style patterning is supported by directly providing positions of unit meshes.
+Styles of patterns can be combined as well when using multiple patterns.
 The details are discussed as follows.

 ### Hexagonal Patterning